using-blazor-lessons/lessons-in-2025-q1/README.md

 1. Most easy is `keyPressed`.
 Add `keyPressed = DateTime.Now;` into the `OnKeyPressed` before the dispatcher is called.
 2. When you guess that `initializedPageAt = DateTime.Now;` should placed in the override of `OnInitialized` you are right.

-Important to know and understand is, that each Fluxor Store has a useful `StateChanged`.
+Important to know: each Fluxor Store comes with a useful `StateChanged` event.
 This will be used for the last variable `storeStateChanged`.

 3. Therefore add a `EventHandler` to the `WatcherState.StateChanged` event in the overridden `OnInitialized`.
 It assigns `storeStateChanged = DateTime.Now;`.
-4. When testing you app later you will recognize, that this value is not updated.
+4. When testing you app later, you will recognize that this value is not updated.
 The reason is that you have to trigger a re-rendering manually from the code behind with `StateHasChanged();`.

-The `OnInitialized` should look like that:
+The `OnInitialized` should now look like that:

 ```
 protected override void OnInitialized()